mononobi/balerin/README.md

 - Better code maintainability by letting you distribute the code on their suitable packages and preventing the need for a centralized location for nonsense imports (ex. models, hooks, managers, ...).
+- Auto registration of celery tasks without the need to name all task modules a specific name (usually tasks).

 ## Installing